nicolasspilman/nk-gradle-plugin/README.md

       name: 'package-a',
       description: "MyPackage",
       version: '0.0.1',
+      modules: [
+        'urn.com.sample.module'
+      ],
+      dependencies: {
+        depends name: "package-name", version: ">= 1.0.0"
+      }
       repo: 'RepoName',
       repoversion: '1.0.0',
       set: 'main')
 }
 </pre>

+The dependency block can contain one of the following directives: depends, suggests, recommends, conflicts and replaces

+Additionally, the version block can contain one of the following equality operators: > >= = <= <

 d) No you should be able to publish your package into the repository: